Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey: Architecture Constraints

 \cite{ZhuScale} propose a scale-equivariant CNN using joint convolutions across the space and scaling group.
 In order to reduce the model complexity, they decompose the convolutional filters under two pre-fixed separable Fourier-Bessel bases with trainable expansion coefficients.
 At the same time, they truncate the filters to low frequency components which leads to an improved deformation robustness and a reduced parameter consumption.

+\cite{GhoshScale} adapt the local scale-invariant convolutions of Kanazawa et al. by transforming scale-steerable filters instead of the signal itself.
+The filters are composed of linear combinations of log-radial harmonics, an adapted version of the circular harmonics.
+By using the steerable filter approach, interpolation artifacts are avoided which leads to an improved scale robustness and performance.
+Additionally, the second scale operation of Kanazawa's approach is avoided by transforming the filters instead of the in- and output.

 \cite{Sosnovik} use steerable filters and scale-equivariant group convolutions in combination with a discrete number of scales.
 This approach allows to efficiently calculate filters for arbitrary real-valued scaling factors.
 Two-dimensional Hermite polynomials with a Gaussian envelope are used as the steerable filter basis.
-As usual for steerable filter CNNs, the filter basis is pre-computed while the weights of the linear combinations are learned using the backpropagation algorithm.
-While the network could learn from inter-scale interactions in theory, the experiments show that the DNNs perform better using limited inter-scale interactions.
+As usual for steerable filter CNNs, the filter basis is pre-computed while the weights of the linear combinations are learned.
+While the network could in theory learn from inter-scale interactions, the experiments show that the DNNs perform better using limited inter-scale interactions.
+This principle was applied to scale-equivariant siamese trackers for object localization in \cite{ScaleTracking}.
+Scale-equivariance helps to improve the performance of object trackers through a better scale estimation as well as a better notion of similarity between objects of different scales. \cite{DISCO} replace the fixed basis with an approximation whenever no closed-form solution can be computed, i.e. for non-integer scales or due to mapping continuous kernels to a discrete grid.
+The basis is optimized by directly minimizing the equivariance error, which further improves the performance of scale-equivariant steerable convolutional networks.

+\cite{WaveletNetwork} introduce scale-and-translation equivariant networks applied to time-series which naturally results in wavelet filters.
+This approach achieves performance comparable to hand-designed spectral methods when applied directly on raw time-series data.

 \cite{IssakkimuthuS19} propose to learn rotation-equivariant filter bases using an autoencoder with $\mathbf{SO}(2)$-equivariant mapping and tensor nonlinearities.
 Additionally, scale-coupled bases are used in combination with the tensor nonlinearity to obtain scale-robust filter bases.
 Finally, they show that the learned bases closely resemble their Fourier counterparts and allow for good performance in classification tasks.